Boy’s High School Box Lacrosse League

 - “Box” lacrosse is a more flowing game

 - Games scheduled on 50 minute time slots

-- League standings & schedule posted on website – 1st place trophy!
+- League standings posted on website – 1st Place Trophy!

-- 30 sec shot clocks displayed @ end of field
+- 30 sec shot clocks displayed @ both ends of the field

 - FREE league pinnie